howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

    Line 3 and being sent for export).
 Get creative and brainstorm.
 Make it beautiful and eye- catching!
 Chalk clear messages with facts about Line 3 and relating tar sands and climate chaos.
-- Create street theatre about Line 3 (how about a parody on Indigenous lands being invaded without their consents by having folks dressed up as construction workers (hard hats, clipboards, huge black pipes) coming in and starting to lay down pipe in front of their doors or in their lobby while saying “Yep, we’ve got a work order here…..What?
+- Create street theatre about Line 3 (how about a parody on Indigenous lands being invaded without their consent by having folks dressed up as construction workers (hard hats, clipboards, huge black pipes) coming in and starting to lay down pipe in front of their doors or in their lobby while saying “Yep, we’ve got a work order here...What?
 You didn’t ask for this?
-   Hmmmmm….well we’ve got our orders and must get it installed as soon as possible…..”.
-How about a skit with a black molasses oil spill in front of their door and focus on Enbridge’s wretched record of over 73 oil spills in 10 years including the I million barrel spill into the Kalamazoo river that cost $1.2 billion to clean up…….This pipeline is going under 227 waterways including the headwaters of the Mississippi and across 800 wetlands and is a disaster waiting to happen.
+   Hmmmmm...well we’ve got our orders and must get it installed as soon as possible...”.
+How about a skit with a black molasses oil spill in front of their door and focus on Enbridge’s wretched record of over 73 oil spills in 10 years including the 1 million barrel spill into the Kalamazoo river that cost $1.2 billion to clean up...
+This pipeline is going under 227 waterways including the headwaters of the Mississippi and across 800 wetlands and is a disaster waiting to happen.
 Talk about how heavy tar sands oil sinks and would be almost impossible to clean up as you are “cleaning up” the molasses spill.